Brookfield Corporation: Predecessor companies

-In 1959, Edper Investments, founded by brothers Peter and Edward Bronfman, acquired Brazilian Traction, Light and Power Company for $15 million.

 Brascan

 The company was founded in 1899 as the São Paulo Tramway, Light and Power Company by William Mackenzie and Frederick Stark Pearson.
 It operated in the construction and management of electricity and transport infrastructure in Brazil.

 In 1904, the Rio de Janeiro Tramway, Light and Power Company was founded by Mackenzie's group.

 In 1912, Brazilian Traction, Light and Power Company was incorporated in Toronto as a public company to develop hydro-electric power operations and other utility services in Brazil, becoming a holding company for São Paulo Tramway Co. and Rio de Janeiro Tramway Co.
 In 1916, Great Lakes Power Company was incorporated to provide hydro-electric power in Sault Ste.
 Marie and the Algoma District in Ontario.

 In 1966, Brazilian Traction, Light and Power Company changed its name to Brazilian Light and Power Company, and again in 1969, changed its name to Brascan Limited.
 Brascan is a portmanteau of “Brasil” and “Canada”.

 During the 1970s, the company began to sell its Brazilian interests, and invested more heavily in industries such as real estate, timber and mining.

 In 1979, the last of the company's Brazilian assets were transferred to Brazilian ownership (Eletropaulo and Light S.A.), the company meanwhile having diversified to other areas.
 The company provided electricity and tram services in São Paulo and Rio de Janeiro.
 After restructuring, the company's Brazilian portfolio operated as Light S.A., short for Brazilian Traction, Light and Power Co.
 Ltd.

 In 1992, Brookfield and Johnson Controls was established through a merger in Canada of Brookfield and Johnson Controlsa building systems and facility management company that was founded in the late 19th century by Warren S. Johnson, whose invention of the first electric room thermostat helped launch the building control industry.
 By 2012, Brookfield and Johnson Controls became an established industry leader with 11,500 locations across Canada.
 In 2007, Brookfield Asset Management acquired the Multiplex, an Australian international construction contracting company founded in 1962 by John Roberts. which was valued at that time at approximately A$7.3 billion.
 It was renamed Brookfield Multiplex in 2016.
 In 2012 Brookfield Asset Management and Johnson Controls Global WorkPlace Solutions (GWS) merged to create Brookfield Johnson Controls.